MonicaG/hubot-credit-card-number-generator/README.md

 # hubot-credit-card-number-generator

-Generates credit card numbers for testing purposes
+A hubot script that uses [creditcard-generator](https://github.com/VRMink/credit-card-generator) to generate test credit card numbers that pass the Luhn check.

 See [`src/credit-card-number-generator.coffee`](src/credit-card-number-generator.coffee) for full documentation.